mfocchi/lab-docker/README.md

 $ source .bashrc
 ```

+**NOTE:**  when you clone the code, be sure to have a stable and fast connection.
+Before continuing, be sure you properly checked out **all** the submodules without any error.

 **NOTE:**  when you run the code, if an error pops-up that tells you a recently compiled package cannot be found you need to run:

 ```